rockettheme/docs/Docs/phpbb/start/styles.md

 ![][rokbb]

-When installing RokBB, the contents of the downloaded ZIP file you receive from RocketTheme can be uploaded directly to your phpBB installation.
+When installing RokBB, the contents of the downloaded ZIP file you receive from RocketTheme can be uploaded directly to your phpBB3 installation.
 Here is a quick list of critical files contained within:

 | File                            | Upload to                          |
 | :------------------------------ | :--------------------------------- |